Our King Jesus Glasses!

-Before signing the contract, however, the Singaporean publishers pressed me with one precondition: that I write for them a supplementary introduction.
+Before signing the contract, however, the Singaporean publishers pressed me with one precondition: that I write a supplementary introduction for them.
 They wanted an interpretive essay designed specifically to convince their students of the one goal the faculty deemed essential for pastors and lay leaders to grasp.

 The governing board was convinced that if during seminary days their students were sufficiently captivated by CIA’s kind of perspective on Jesus—by its unrelenting focus on the spectacular nature of his person and the decisive dynamics of his life-giving sovereignty—this prerequisite point of view would continue to dominate all the ways they minister for Christ for the rest of their lives.

-The truths of Christ’s supremacy, they concluded, must become the start-and-end point for how future pastors plan to equip believers to study and apply Scripture, or to practice the discipline of prayer, or to walk out daily obedience to the Master.
+The truths of Christ’s supremacy, they concluded, must become the start-and-end points for how future pastors plan to equip believers to study and apply Scripture, practice the discipline of prayer, or walk out daily obedience to the Master.

 A Perspective Worthy of Any Spiritual Optometrist